 Click the highlighted title link that follows to view a document that outlines Hillsdale First United Methodist Church's STAGES FOR REOPENING.

-NOVEMBER 4, 2020 - Due to increases in local COVID cases, WE RESUME ONLINE ONLY WORSHIP BEGINNING WITH THE NOVEMBER 15 SERVICE.
+NOVEMBER 15, 2020 - Due to increases in local COVID cases, WE RESUMED ONLINE ONLY WORSHIP.

 September 27, 2020 - WE RESUMED WEEKLY IN-PERSON WORSHIP BEGINNING ON SUNDAY, SEPTEMBER 27 AT 9:30 AM IN THE SANCTUARY.

 July 31, 2020 - HFUMC Ad Board responds to Governor Whitmer's order limiting indoor gatherings to 10 persons by deciding that August 2 will be a one-time reunion Sunday with online only worship resuming on August 9.